ShenaeA/725-sftp/README.md

 ```

 ## TYPE Command
-The type command changes the expected mapping type for files being sent and received.
+The TYPE command changes the expected mapping type for files being sent and received.
 The default is 'B' or binary.
 Options are "A" for ASCII, "B' for binary, or "C" for continuous (also a binary formatting).
 Current implementation does not check input file type before send/receive, so will break if the incorrect type is selected before using commands like RETR or STOR.